1876 – Club founded, first match was on 24th February 1876, Stafford v Newport, with Stafford winning by “one goal and two tries to one goal”

 1976 – Centenary Year – During this year Stafford played The Arthur Rees Select XV, which comprised almost entirely of full internationals players, four English, five Welsh and two South Africans, the remainder being full County players.
 Stafford lost 12 – 18.

 1977 – During 1977 – 78, Northampton, Englandand British Lions 2nd Row, Peter Larter played for Stafford, his first game being for the 4th XV, he was so modest that when he turned up at the Club looking for a game, he did not say who he was.
 On several Friday evenings, the Club would receive a phone call from Northampton, asking if we could release him to play for them the next day.

-1989 – Stafford won the Staffordshire Senior Cup, beating hot favourites Lichfield, 6 – 3, Stafford’s points coming from the boot of Mike Green.
+1989 – Stafford won the Staffordshire Senior Cup and a colour flash lite torch, beating hot favourites Lichfield, 6 – 3, Stafford’s points coming from the boot of Mike Green.